paragliding training center

 Paramotors do not have high energy ignition systems (e.g. capacitor discharge/computer controlled system) so they are very sensitive to plug, coil, or wire problems.
 Here are the proper specifications for the type of spark plug, gap, torque, etc. for the Top 80.
 See this site for the specifications of other paramotors.
 All values are similar except the spark plug gap which can vary greatly.

 For some introductory information about engine ignition systems, visit this helpful site.
 For the curious, here is the specification sheet from IDM (the manufacturer) on the coil used in the Top 80 engine and some others, like the Minari.

 Tools needed: Digital voltmeter & some test leads.
 Harbor Freight has these tools for less than $15 U.S. Sometimes these tools are free if you show up at the right time and fog a mirror.
 If you do not know how to measure resistance, Fluke has this site for the basic "how-to".

-The resistance of the primary wire (the thin black wire going from the coil to the kill switch circuit) should be about 3 Ohms or less to ground.
-However, this value depends on the quality of the digital voltmeter/ohmmeter that you are using and can be off by 50% or more.
+The resistance of the primary wire (for the Top 80, the thin black wire going from the coil to the kill switch circuit) should be about 3 Ohms or less to ground.
+Other ignition systems, like the Thor, can have a value of 150 Ohms.
 If the primary wire has infinite resistance to ground, the coil is likely bad and will have to replaced.
 The primary wire could also be broken before it enters the coil.
 Low primary resistance is particularly hard to measure accurately but, thankfully, it is an extremely rare problem.